jtlicardo/process-visualizer/README.md

 ### Example #4

 *The customer decides if he wants to finance or pay in cash.
-If the customer chooses to finance, the customer will need to fill out a loan application.
-Meanwhile, the manager checks the customer's info.
-If the customer chooses to pay in cash, the customer will need to bring the total cost of the car to the dealership in order to complete the transaction.*
+If the customer chooses to finance, two activities will happen in parallel: the customer will fill out a loan application and the manager will check the customer's info.
+If the customer chooses to pay in cash, the customer will need to bring the total amount to the dealership in order to complete the transaction.*

 <p align="center">
 <img src="images/image_4.png" width="700">